bluz71/bluz71.github.io/_posts/2017-06-20-the-treats-of-neovim.md

 - An underscore in *replace* mode

 This works in *iTerm2* (on macOS) and *xterm* (on Linux).
-Best of all the cursor shape change will only effect the Neovim edit session unlike Vim's crude `t_SI/t_EI` based cursor shape change functionality which will bleed into all panes and windows of a *tmux* session.
+Best of all the cursor shape change will only effect the current Neovim edit session unlike Vim's crude `t_SI/t_EI` based cursor shape change functionality which will bleed into all panes and windows of a *tmux* session.

 *Whitespace* highlight group
 ----------------------------